 - Related: What is a Good Credit Score?

-If you have bad credit, the key is shopping around.
+Once you have a good idea of how your credit looks, you can take the next step toward getting a car of your own.
+And, whether your credit is stellar or struggling, the key to finding the right loan is shopping around.
 In addition to searching for online auto loan options, set aside some time to stop in your local bank or credit union.
 If your relationship with them is already established, they might be willing to offer a loan with decent terms.

-What do you think about Uber financing?
+What do you think about renting a car to use for your side hustle?
 Have you ever considered driving for Uber?